sjmiller8182/BeerAnalysis/README.md

     │    ├── data               # Raw data and merge automation files
     |    └── background_code    # Support code used in the analysis
     ├── instructions            # Class project directives
-    ├── CodeBook.md             # Information regarding the computation environment, code, and data └── README.md
+    ├── CodeBook.md             # Information regarding the computational environment, code, and data └── README.md

 **Note**: Links to rendered HTML may take a while to load, please be patient.